ReKon64/My7DTDMods/README.md

 # My7DTDMods

-# Credits: To @RobbieW and @Gako from official 7DTD server.
+# Credits: To @RobbieW and @Gako from official 7DTD Discord server.
 This (series of) project(s) wouldn't have been possible without them.

 # ReKon64s_Ammo
 - PROJECT SUSPENDED - I'm focusing on other stuff in my life rn and I have zero motivation to develop this mod.
 However, I will 100% get around to it this year(2022)